stscoundrel/dependabot-automerge-extension/README.md

 - Inserts new "Merge all" button to pull requests page in Github
 - Only appears if there are open Dependabot PRs
 - The button hijacks the browser for a bit.
-It will open all Dependabot PRs and add the magic automerge comment.
+It will open all Dependabot PRs in their own tabs and add the magic automerge comment.
+Extension will close tabs once commented.
 - Dependabot handles the rest.
 If CI has passed, dependabot will merge the comment.
 If conflicts arise, dependabot will rebase them.

 ## Caveats